redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-denormalization.md

 *Nesting* is the strategy RDI uses to denormalize many-to-one relationships in the source database.
-It does this by representing the parent object (the "one") as a JSON document with the children (the "many") nested inside an attribute called `map`.
+It does this by representing the parent object (the "one") as a JSON document with the children (the "many") nested inside a JSON map attribute in the parent.
+The diagram belows shows a nesting with the child objects in a map called `InvoiceLineItems`:

 {{< image filename="/images/rdi/nest-flow.png" >}}

-Configure normalization with a `nest` block in the child entities' RDI job, as shown in this example:
+You configure normalization with a `nest` block in the child entities' RDI job, as shown in this example:

 ```yaml
 source: